valkey-io/valkey-py/docs/advanced_features.rst

 Sharded pubsub
 ~~~~~~~~~~~~~~

-`Sharded pubsub <https://redis.io/docs/interact/pubsub/#:~:text=Sharded%20Pub%2FSub%20helps%20to,the%20shard%20of%20a%20cluster.>`_ is a feature introduced with Redis 7.0, and fully supported by redis-py as of 5.0.
-It helps scale the usage of pub/sub in cluster mode, by having the cluster shard messages to nodes that own a slot for a shard channel.
+`Sharded pubsub <https://valkey.io/docs/interact/pubsub/#:~:text=Sharded%20Pub%2FSub%20helps%20to,the%20shard%20of%20a%20cluster.>`_ is a feature that helps scale the usage of pub/sub in cluster mode, by having the cluster shard messages to nodes that own a slot for a shard channel.
 Here, the cluster ensures the published shard messages are forwarded to the appropriate nodes.
 Clients subscribe to a channel by connecting to either the master responsible for the slot, or any of its replicas.

-This makes use of the `SSUBSCRIBE <https://redis.io/commands/ssubscribe>`_ and `SPUBLISH <https://redis.io/commands/spublish>`_ commands within Redis.
+This makes use of the `SSUBSCRIBE <https://valkey.io/commands/ssubscribe>`_ and `SPUBLISH <https://valkey.io/commands/spublish>`_ commands within Valkey.

 The following, is a simplified example:

 .. code:: python

-    >>> from redis.cluster import RedisCluster, ClusterNode
+    >>> from valkey.cluster import ValkeyCluster, ClusterNode
-    >>> r = RedisCluster(startup_nodes=[ClusterNode('localhost', 6379), ClusterNode('localhost', 6380)])
+    >>> r = ValkeyCluster(startup_nodes=[ClusterNode('localhost', 6379), ClusterNode('localhost', 6380)])
     >>> p = r.pubsub()
     >>> p.ssubscribe('foo')
     >>> # assume someone sends a message along the channel via a publish